Wednesday 26 September 2018

 Value of real estate equity310,000

 The age component (see table below) is based on the age of the individual or the age of the youngest member of a couple.
+The Government has stated that these amounts will continue to apply when the PLS is extended from 1 July 2019.

 |Age||Age component||Age||Age component|